 The investigation is comprehensive, including clinical interviews with each parent, all children, all combinations of children and parents, home visits, and collateral interviews requested by lawyers or chosen by the investigator.
 The investigator may also want specific material related to the case including accusations of child or domestic abuse, substance abuse, and parental alienation.

 Psychological testing may be required if mental health issues such as impulsivity, poor judgment or suicidal behavior are alleged.
 Testing may be requested for cognitive issues such as developmental delays, poor achievement, learning disabilities, or attention deficit disorder.

-Red flags, or troubling findings in testing results include major mental health issues, e.g. Mood swings, hallucinations and delusions, suicidal ideations, substance abuse, tendency towards impulsive behavior and violence, or sociopathic behavior.
-These types of findings should be addressed thoroughly in the comprehensive report to the court and linked to parenting issues.
-Red flags in the interview process include: parental alienation, arguments about appropriate collateral interview sources, and staged or rehearsed responses.
-These must also be thoroughly addressed in the investigator’s report and related to parenting issues.
+Red flags, or troubling findings in the testing results of parents include reported hallucinations or delusions, suicidal ideation, substance abuse, impulse control problem, violence, or abuse potential of parents.
+These types of findings should be addressed thoroughly in the comprehensive report to the court and may require referrals to the appropriate professionals.